rltillett/conda_notes/README.md

 to see what is a part of that Environment
 `conda list -n my_cool_env`

-To install new things (here, seqtk) to an environment you already made `conda install -n kallisto_env seqtk`
+To install new things (here, seqtk) to an environment you previously made `conda install -n kallisto_env seqtk`

 Updating conda